 Enlightenment Interactive was set up by a linguist and we have over 30 years experience producing authentic foreign language versions of video, multimedia and other training material.
 We can translate, subtitle or voiceover in almost any language, using professional "mother-tongue" narrators.

-Video cameras and other equipment are far lighter and more compact than they used to be, so they can often travel as hand baggage to a shoot overseas.
+Fortunately video cameras and other equipment are far lighter and more compact than they used to be, so they can often travel as hand baggage to a shoot overseas.

 Many countries require a visa, so time has to be allowed in the schedule to arrange this.